e-hossam96/arabic-disambiguation-study/README.md

-# Disambiguation Study for Arabic Applied on Sentiment Classification
+# Disambiguation Study for Arabic Applied on Text Classification

 ## Setup